yuriysemen/CloudFront_Formation_BitBucketPipeLine/README.md

 # Deployment to AWS CloudFront using AWS Cloud Formation and Bitbucket PipeLines
 It is an example of how to quickly deploy static UI code to AWS CloudFront using Bitbucket Pipe Lines.
 This approach creates AWS Formation Stack or updates if one already created.
-This code should be pushed to repository on Bitbucket! `bitbucket-pipelines.yml` file will be ignored on other platforms!
+This code should be pushed to the repository on Bitbucket! `bitbucket-pipelines.yml` file will be ignored on other platforms!

 ## Configuring Bitbucket PipeLines